 The voucher scenario explores the use of vouchers in more detail, as trialled in the context of different incentivisation or introductory schemes.
-However, the analysis is now expanded to also
+However, the analysis is now expanded to also establish whether vouchers can be used as a long-term solution for providing free-at-the-point-of-use access to commercial services.

-The use of cloud coins or vouchers to provide access to IaaS resources to researchers in Europe has recently been investigated in two Horizon 2020 EU projects: HNSciCloud [R9] and OCRE [R10].
-The two approaches for the acquisition and distribution of the vouchers are detailed below in the form of use cases.
+The use of cloud coins or vouchers to provide access to laaS resources to researchers in Europe has recently been investigated in two Horizon 2020 EU projects: HNSciCloud [R9] and OCRE [R10].
+The